TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-error-connecting-db.md

 	"resourceRequired": false,
 	"title": "Error When Connecting to my Database", "fileAttachmentHint": "",
 "formElements": [{
-			"id": "problem_start_date",
+			"id": "problem_start_time",
 			"order": 1,
 			"controlType": "datetimepicker",
-			"displayLabel": "Please enter the approximate time when the error was occurring (specify as your local time).", "required": true
+			"displayLabel": "Please enter the approximate time when you encountered the error.", "required": true
 		}, {
+			"id": "problem_end_time",
+			"order": 2,
+			"controlType": "datetimepicker",
+			"displayLabel": "Please enter the approximate time when the error stopped occurring.
+If the issue is ongoing, leave this field blank.", "required": false
+		}, {
 			"id": "error_dropdown",
-			"order": 2,
+			"order": 5,
 			"controlType": "dropdown",
-			"displayLabel": "What error were you seeing?",
+			"displayLabel": "What error are you seeing?",
 			"watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "Error_Minus_1",